Raifc/taskpresso/README.md

 # Taskpresso
 Taskpresso is a Rails/React monorepo that serves as a to-do application.
 The backend API, built with Rails, and includes both REST and GraphQL endpoints.
-The frontend is a React application located in the `client/` directory, built as static files and served by Rails.
+The frontend is a React application located in the `client/` directory.

 ## Technology Stack
 - **Backend**: Rails 7.2.5, Ruby 3.2.2
 - **Frontend**: React (inside the `client/` directory)
 - **Containerization**: Docker, docker-compose